Guide to Beach Photography

 Beaches provide a gorgeous pallet of colours including blues, greens, yellows and whites – these colours tend to provide a natural level of contrast.

-Another alternative is to edit your beach photographs with a black and white filter or preset in your post-processing software.
+Another alternative is to edit your beach photographs with a black and white or monochrome filter or preset in your post-processing software.

 You’ll notice your pictures display contrast and look interesting thanks to the different tones of the sky, clouds, water and beach.